ssoulless/RoRmaily/README.md

 end
 ```

 Newly-created lists are empty by default.
-Make sure to add entities to them i.e. by using `MailyHerald.subscribe` method.
+Make sure to add entities to them i.e. by using `RoRmaily.subscribe` method.

 **Set up your mailings**